What is Public Health?

 Public health professionals work to improve the health of families and communities by promoting healthy lifestyles, preventing disease, and removing environmental dangers.
 The California Department of Public Health (CDPH) in collaboration with your county public health office oversees a variety of research, response and prevention programs to protect your health.

-- Preventing the spread of diseases like Flu, Ebola and Zika by monitoring and tracking epidemics.
+- Preventing the spread of diseases like COVID-19, Ebola, flu, mpox and Zika by monitoring and tracking epidemics.

 - Certifying and licensing various health facilities and professionals to ensure individual and community safety.

 - Collecting and using data, technology and innovation to eliminate poor health outcomes that impact our most vulnerable populations.

 - Processing vital records such as birth, marriage and death certificates.